ondrejh/not_only_lunar_clock/README.md

 The device based on MSP430G2231 turns one servo signal into PWM output for dc motor driver and the second servo signal into light ON/OFF.

+Together with 60cent dual DC motor driver module used for rebuilding RC toy to propocional drive.

 ## Schematic:

 ![Schema](/doc/schema.png)